Exploring Opicina’s German Bunkers: Impressive Remains Of Nazi Fortifications

 4

-by Alessandra Ressa After the war in former Yugoslavia broke out in 1991, Ivo Andric was able to capture the reason for the...
+by Alessandra Ressa After the war in former Yugoslavia broke out in 1991, Ivo Andric was able to capture the reason for the conflict perfectly in...

 Discovering Trieste’s water cave: Carso’s forbidden gold and emerald wonder